IPSA-pi/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Getting started

+Open a terminal and start postgres by running:

+`startpostgres`

+Then navigate to "LightBnB_WebApp-master" directory inside the root directory and run.

+`npm run local`

+You should be able to view the app in your browser going to localhost:3000.

+## Dependencies

+- bcrypt,
+- cookie-session
+- express
+- nodemon
+- pg

+## Dev dependencies

+- eslint